psmyrdek/js-patterns/README.md

 # Design Patterns in JS

-Examples of design patterns written in JavaScript.
+Demo app for exploring design patterns in JavaScript.

-This repo includes the following examples:

-* strategy
-* observer